yesvivian/polysemy/README.md

 # polysemy
 This repository contains the data and code for Li (2024).
-Part of the analyses used data in Berdicevskis (2020) which can be found here (https://github.com/AleksandrsBerdicevskis/polysemy)<br />
+Part of the analyses used data in Berdicevskis (2020) (adjectives.csv, nouns.csv, verbs.csv) which can be found here (https://github.com/AleksandrsBerdicevskis/polysemy)<br />